unicef/publicgoods-toolkit/procurement.md

 This module describes how a modular contracting approach to procurement can help you manage vendors to create a successful DPG.
 It includes tips for open source related Requests for Proposals (RFPs) and creating good open source focused contracts with vendors.
+The Policy module [LINK] includes points around security and data protection in vendor contracts, with some example language in the Appendix.
+[LINK]

 Free and Open Source Software (FOSS) has rapidly become successful in the commercial sector.
 Few